USDK Price Tops $1.00 on Major Exchanges (USDK)

-USDK (USDK) traded down 1.1% against the U.S. dollar during the one day period ending at 18:00 PM ET on June 16th.
-In the last week, USDK has traded 0.2% lower against the U.S. dollar.
-USDK has a total market capitalization of $28.46 million and $18.38 million worth of USDK was traded on exchanges in the last 24 hours.
-One USDK coin can now be bought for about $1.00 or 0.00004836 BTC on exchanges.
+USDK (USDK) traded 0.1% higher against the dollar during the 1 day period ending at 0:00 AM Eastern on June 18th.
+Over the last week, USDK has traded down 0% against the dollar.
+USDK has a market cap of $28.48 million and approximately $25.49 million worth of USDK was traded on exchanges in the last day.
+One USDK coin can now be bought for about $1.00 or 0.00005426 BTC on major exchanges.

 - Sweet SOL (SSOL) traded up 600.9% against the dollar and now trades at $0.0001 or 0.00000000 BTC.